mmattel/Raspberry-Pi-Setup/README.md

 .local/bin/stressberry-plot out.dat -o out.png
 ```

 You may use different stress tests too.
+Change the temp / speed pairs if necessary and redo the test.

 ### Making fan_control a Service

 When you are satisified with the result, make `fan_control.py` a service.

+Set `<your-user>` according your username.
+Check in `fan_control.service` if you have set the path to `fan_control.py` correctly.

 ```
 sudo systemctl link /home/<your-user>/fan_control/fan_control.service